Should I spend 1, 2, or 3 days in London?

 Many travelers spend at least 3 or as many as 7 days in London during their visit.
-After all, the global city has plenty to explore such as the famous sights and museums, the big city activities, and the theatre.
+After all, the historic city has plenty to explore such as the famous sights and museums, the big city activities, and the theatre.

 London is a world class international city that has charming neighborhoods, iconic landmarks, and a vibrant nightlife scene.
 There are a diversity of attractions that offer something for everyone.
 Although prices can be steep, there are many free activities as well, with wandering the many markets being a favorite of many visitors.